Final Preparations Underway For Monday Morning Kobe Bryant Memorial

 LOS ANGELES (CBSLA) – Final preparations are underway as Los Angeles prepares to say goodbye to Lakers legend Kobe Bryant.

-Less than 12 hours before the celebration of life, the security team at L.A.
-Live is setting up fencing to prepare for the 20,000 people who will gather Monday morning to honor Kobe and Gianna Bryant, as well as the seven other victims of the Jan.
+With less than four hours to go before the Celebration of Life ceremony, the security team at L.A.
+Live had set up fencing to prepare for the 20,000 people who will gather at 10 a.m.
+Monday to honor Kobe and Gianna Bryant, as well as the seven other victims of the Jan.
 26 helicopter crash.

-The memorial will take place at Staples Center, which hosted a Kings game this evening and a Lakers win this afternoon.
+The memorial will take place at Staples Center, which hosted a Kings game Sunday morning and a Lakers game earlier Sunday afternoon.
+It will also host a Clippers game Monday night.

 Patrick Vuong and his girlfriend, Kelly Sadamitsu attended the Kings game in their Kobe jerseys.